Barkers Brook - Culvert Evaluation

-Climate Conversations: Alewives on the Kennebec River
+Climate Conversations: Alewives on the Kennebec Rive

 Join Sebago Trout Unlimited for our free Climate Conversations event at Bissell Brothers in Portland, Maine.
 Dr. Karen Wilson, an associate research professor with the University of Southern Maine (USM), will present her research on juvenile alewives and their habitat on the Kennebec River.
 Dr. Wilson has extensive experience studying river herring in Maine and the impacts of dam removal on their habitat.